dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 {% endraw %}
 {% endhighlight %}

-The name for the `on-` attributes is the hyphened version of the Dart name associated with the event in `dart:html`, which is what you would normally write in calls of the form `elem.on.event.add(eventListener)`.
+The name for the `on-` attributes is the hyphenated version of the Dart name associated with the event in `dart:html`, which is what you would normally write in calls of the form `elem.on.event.add(eventListener)`.
 For example, the